aloneInEntropy/game-projects/Dead Overlap/Assets/Text/Dialogue/guide.md

 The text parser is still under construction, but the basics work like below.
 All text will be fed into Godot's bbcode system, to handle more complex/annoying cases dealing with things like bold and italic fonts.

-Please note that **ALL NUMBERS ARE *ZERO-INDEXED***.
+Please note that **ALL NUMBERS ARE *ZERO-INDEXED*** and ***ALL PATHS/NAMES ARE CASE-SENSITIVE***.
 Assume that not following this **exact structure** will crash the dialogue parser.
 Also note that the dialogue box can currently fit 342 characters before overflowing.
+Make sure to compensate for longer words that may break onto the next line.

+# Dialogue
 ## Cheat Sheet
 ### Syntax
 `// ...`: Comment the whole line\